 To experience the beauty of Patagonia, without spending so much time in the midst of the thousands of tourists who all flock to hike The W, you can hop on a short flight from Santiago to Coyhaique.
-It only takes about 2hrs to fly down, and from there another 45 minutes via bus or transfer into the town.
+It only takes about two hours to fly down, and from there another 45 minutes via bus or transfer into the town.

 On the outskirts of the city, coming in, you’ll pass by many fly fishing lodges and exclusive resorts.
 But once you’re into the main populated area, you’ll find many cheaper accommodations like hostels and rooms for rent.